lixian-lipton/AI-Study/README.md

 # AI-Study
-Some learning attempts from a AI novice
+Some learning attempts from a AI novice.